 - Consider word choice carefully.
 There will be no nonverbal cues for context or to help establish tone.

 - AVOID SHOUTY CAPS

 - Keep it short and get to the point.
 Use bullet points to make lengthy messages easier to read.

 - Be cautious with humor.
 Humor is easily lost in translation to text without the right tone or facial expressions.

 - Proofread again.
+And again.
 Your mistakes will be noticed (and perhaps judged).
-Don’t rely exclusively on spell check.
+Don’t rely exclusively on spell-check.
 It only finds spelling errors (and not all of them) but doesn’t identify word misuse.
 Do you want a client to “sign” or “sing” where indicated?
 Both are spelled correctly!
 Same with that “trial” or “trail” starting next week…

 - Beware of “reply all” for a few reasons: (1) you might not want everyone to see your response, and (2) you might be starting an email chain among those 14 recipients that no one wants to read!

 - Respond to incoming emails in a timely manner.
 This is a big one!
 Especially if the sender is asking a question or needs a response before proceeding, be sure you acknowledge the email and let the sender know when you will be able to provide the necessary information.
 If you don’t, you force the sender to email again in a few days to pester you.
 And if it’s a teammate or superior, do you really want to be known as the unresponsive one?

 Email is a fabulous method of communication for many situations, but there are times when you should not email and consider talking on the telephone or in-person instead.